 How to Cut your Hair to have a Fade Cut

-Tapered, tight and never out of style, the Fade Cut is easy to do and easier to maintain.
+Tapered, tight and never out of style, the Fade Cut is an easy haircut to do and easier to maintain.
 It’s why it’s never faded from popularity.

-Detailing makes all the difference with the Fade.
-Use the rocking motion or inverted clipper technique.
+Detailing makes all the difference with the Fade haircut.
+Use the rocking motion or inverted clipper technique to get your hair fade just right.
 And when it comes to the cowlick, make sure you cut in the opposite direction of the growth.

 What to use